jmtrappier/local-ai-packaged/README.md

 ## ⚡️ Quick start and usage

-The main component of the self-hosted AI starter kit is a docker compose file pre-configured with network and disk so there isn’t much else you need to install.
+The main component of the self-hosted AI starter kit is a docker compose file pre-configured with network and disk so there isn't much else you need to install.
 After completing the installation steps above, follow the steps below to get started.

 1. Open <http://localhost:5678/> in your browser to set up n8n.
-You’ll only have to do this once.
+You'll only have to do this once.
 You are NOT creating an account with n8n in the setup here, it is only a local account for your instance!
 2. Open the included workflow: